-ARTICLE 49 CONTRACTING
+CONTRACTING

-The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 236-51, and Office of the State Human Resources Director, Office of Financial Management WAC 357-43.
+The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 236-51, and State Human Resources WAC 357-43.
 Nothing in this Agreement will constitute a waiver of the Union's right to negotiate a mandatory subject in association with Employer's right to engage in competitive contracting.

-ARTICLE 50 SHARED SERVICES
+SHARED SERVICES